-- Sign the online petition. - If you are in Manchester, complete a postcard at PHM voicing your concerns which we will send to the Home Secretary. - Or write to your MP using the template letter created by Together With Refugees. - Let us know the action you take.
+- If you are in Manchester, complete a postcard at PHM voicing your concerns which we will send to the Home Secretary. - Or write to your MP using the template letter created by Together With Refugees. - Let us know the action you take.
 Take a photo, use the hashtag #TogetherWithRefugees and tag @PHMMcr so we can share. - Not on social media?
 Email your pictures to events@phm.org.uk.